AdityaPrakash-26/deepscribe-takehome/README.md

 When Claude finished the backend integration with Nvidia, it produced a super messy codebase.
 It had a different file for extracting a patient profile, a different file for building the clinicaltrials.gov query, and a different file for parsing and scoring the results (even though I didn't need scoring).
 Each file had multiple functions, and there was a lot of back-and-forth between them which didn't really make sense.
 I found it very difficult to understand the flow of data and logic through the system.

 I first refactored this pipeline to be easier to follow.
-I consolidate everything into two steps.
+I consolidate everything into two steps at first.
 1) Extracting conditions from the transcript,
 2) Fetching trials based on the extracted conditions from ClinicalTrials.gov